Exemption from studying Irish

 How to apply for an exemption from studying Irish

-You apply to the school principal for an exemption from studing Irish.
-An applicaiton form is available on gov.ie
+You apply to the school principal for an exemption from studying Irish.
+You can get an application form on gov.ie

-You should include the reasons why you are applying for the exemption.
-Children will only be considered for exemptions who meet the criteria set out in the Department of Education circulars on exemption from the study of Irish - see above.
+You should include the reason why you are applying for the exemption.
+Your child will only be considered for an exemption if they meet the criteria set out in the Department of Education circulars on exemption from the study of Irish - see 'Further information' above.

-You must attach documentary evidence of the student's age, and previous schooling if it is relevant to the reason for the exemption being sought.
+You must attach documentary evidence of your child's age and previous schooling if it is relevant to the reason for the exemption.

 The school must confirm the outcome of your application, in writing, within 21 working days of getting your application.